calccrypto/OpenPGP/README.txt

 the output was based on/inspired by pgpdump.net and GPG.

-The main data types PGP, Packet, Subpacket, and S2K have the six standard functions: read, show, raw, and write.
+The main data types PGP, Packet, Subpacket, and S2K have the five standard functions: read, show, raw, and write.
     read  - reads data without the respective header information